-NewYork-Presbyterian Hudson Valley Hospital is a Stroke Center
+NewYork-Presbyterian Hudson Valley Hospital is a Primary Stroke Center

 What is a stroke?

-stroke is when blood flow to the brain is interrupted, preventing oxygen and nutrients from reaching brain tissue.
-Without oxygen and nutrients, brain cells start to die, leading to a loss of functions such as eyesight, speech, movement – controlled by the affected area of the brain.
+Stroke happens when blood flow to the brain is interrupted, preventing oxygen and nutrients from reaching brain tissue.
+Without oxygen and nutrients, brain cells start to die, leading to a possible loss of functions (such as eyesight, speech, and movement) that are controlled by the affected area of the brain.
 Ischemic stroke happens when a clot in a blood vessel blocks the flow of oxygen-rich blood to the brain.
 Hemorrhagic stroke causes bleeding in the brain.

 Stroke is a leading cause of death and disability in the United States.
 Strokes are treatable and preventable.
 The faster a patient is treated, the greater the chance of recovery.
-For some types of stroke, treatment should be administered within the first three hours.
+For some types of stroke, treatment should be given within the first three hours.
 To reduce the risk of brain damage and increase the chance of a full recovery, patients should get to a hospital as quickly as possible after the first sign of a stroke.

 Stroke Warning Signs

 Call 9-1-1 and get medical care immediately if you are experiencing:

 - Sudden numbness or weakness of the face, arm, or leg, especially on one side of the body

 - Sudden trouble seeing in one or both eyes

 - Sudden, severe headache with no known cause